wp-plugins/fancybox-for-wordpress/readme.txt

 = Changelog =

+2.5.1 Updates:

+* Fixed the plugin not working when selecting Gallery Type "By Post"
+* Fixed a bug that would prevent the title in the IMG tag from being copied to the A tag in some cases
+* Fixed the Custom Expression showing in the Admin panel when other gallery types are selected

 2.5 Updates:

 * Support for localizations (Spanish and German localizations included)
 * Some parts of the code completely rewritten
 * Fixed fancybox files being loaded on the admin pages
 * New options for close button position, custom jquery expressions, iframe content
-* Options page mostly rewritten, better organized.
+* Options page mostly rewritten, better organized
 * Medium/advanced, troubleshooting/uninstall options collapsable, hidden by default
 * Better support guidelines and links on options page
 * Settings link on the Manage plugins page